SkynetLabs/skynet-docs/source/v3-beta/includes/_registry.md

 ----- | ---- | -----------
 `datakey` | `string` | The key of the data for the given entry.
 `data` | `string` | The data for this entry.
 Capped at 113 bytes, but can be a skylink or an HNS domain.
 `revision` | `number` | The revision number of this entry.
-It must be 1 more than the latest revision number, or 0 if the entry doesn't exist.
+It must be at least 1 more than the latest revision number, or 0 if the entry doesn't exist.

 ### Response